cockroachdb/docs/src/current/v23.1/build-a-java-app-with-cockroachdb.md

     <section class="filter-content" markdown="1" data-scope="ccloud">

-    1. Use the `cockroach convert-url` command to convert the connection string that you copied from the {{ site.data.products.cloud }} Console to a [valid connection string for JDBC connections](connect-to-the-database.html?filters=java):
+    1. Use the `cockroach convert-url` command to convert the connection string that you copied earlier to a [valid connection string for JDBC connections](connect-to-the-database.html?filters=java):

         {% include_cached copy-clipboard.html %}
         ~~~ shell